playcanvas/blog/_posts/2014-06-18-meet-the-playcanvas-team-will-eastcott.markdown

 [caption id="attachment_1367" align="alignnone" width="640"]!['I wanted to work at Marvel Comics when I was 18, my coding skills won out which is probably for the best!'](https://blog.playcanvas.com/wp-content/uploads/2014/06/will_s.jpg)](http://blog.playcanvas.com/wp-content/uploads/2014/06/will_s.jpg) 'I wanted to work at Marvel Comics when I was 18, my coding skills won out which is probably for the best!'[/caption]

-First up is Will, our CEO and co-founder, from everyone's favourite sleepy little town Bedford, England!
+First up is Will, our CEO and co-founder, from everyone's favorite sleepy little town Bedford, England!

 **How did you get into the video games industry?**